-The SLEDAI is a global index which measures disease activity within the last 10 days, including 24 items collecting specific manifestations in 9 organ systems: neurological, musculoskeletal, renal, mucocutaneous, general, heart, respiratory, vascular and hematological that are weighted by the type of manifestation, but not by severity.4 Disease activity may in theory range from 0 to 105.
+The SLEDAI is a global index that measures disease activity within the last 10 days, including 24 items collecting specific manifestations in nine organ systems: neurological, musculoskeletal, renal, mucocutaneous, general, heart, respiratory, vascular and hematological that are weighted by the type of manifestation, but not by severity.6 Disease activity may in theory range from 0 to 105.
 An advantage of SLEDAI is that it can be used for retrospective studies.

 New versions have been developed such as SLEDAI-2K and SELENA-SLEDAI.
-All three indexes have the same weighting for parameters and organ damage, but have different definitions for each item.
+All three indexes have the same weighting for parameters and organ damage but have different definitions for each item.

-The SELENA-SLEDAI also contains the Physician's Global Assessment scale and a flare index to evaluate worsening signs and symptoms.
-Activity has been defined on the basis of SLEDAI scores: no activity (SLEDAI=0), mild activity (SLEDAI=1 to 5), moderate activity (SLEDAI=6 to 10), high activity (SLEDAI=11 to 19) and very high activity (SLEDAI≥20).5
+The SELENA-SLEDAI also contains the Physician Global Assessment scale and a flare index to evaluate worsening signs and symptoms.
+Activity is defined based on SLEDAI scores: no activity (SLEDAI=0), mild activity (SLEDAI=1 to 5), moderate activity (SLEDAI=6 to 10), high activity (SLEDAI=11 to 19) and very high activity (SLEDAI≥20).5

-The SLEDAI-2K collects disease aspects as present or absent and may not reflect partial improvement, which limits its use in clinical trials.6
+The SLEDAI-2K collects disease aspects as present or absent and may not reflect partial improvement, which limits its use in clinical trials.7

 Valid, reliable tools, like SELENA-SLEDAI, exist for assessing disease activity and flare for Systemic Lupus Erythematosus (SLE) patients.
-However, these tools have been designed to be used in populations under study protocols based on strict inclusion, exclusion criteria.
-Although they are standardized, physicians who rate the patients should be trained on these assessments in order to minimize the risk of inter-rater variability and increase intra-rater reliability.
+However, these tools have been designed to be used in populations under study protocols based on strict inclusion/exclusion criteria.
+Although they are standardized, physicians who rate the patients should be trained on these assessments to minimize the risk of inter-rater variability and increase intra-rater reliability.